MickeyJsquad/IT-C-544---System-Administration-Project/milestone5/milestone5.md

     - Ensure redundancy across multiple storage locations
 - Off-site Backups
     - Maintain off-site copies for disaster recovery

+We will maintain an off-site backup of our system to preserve its integrity and confidentiality.
 - Encryption and Security
     - Encrpyt all backup files in transit and at rest
     - Restrict access using role-based access controls